Kearsley Community Schools

-Kearsley Community School District is a public school district in Genesee County, residing in the U.S. state of Michigan and is part of the Genesee Intermediate School District.
+Kearsley Community Schools is a public school district in Genesee County, Michigan.
+It serves parts of Flint, Burton, Beecher, and parts of the townships of Davison, Genesee and Richfield.

 History

-Kearsley Community Schools is named after U.S. Army Major Jonathan Kearsley, who fought in the War of 1812.
+Kearsley Community Schools is named after former mayor of Detroit and U.S. Army Major Jonathan Kearsley.
+The first school was built before the Civil War, but it burned down in 1929.
+The school was rebuilt later that year.